MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Conclusion and Future Work

-\item{\it Visibility with Catenaries (2D and 3D):} We consider the problem of computing the exact locus of \cLvisible{} points an interesting open challenge.
+\item{\it Visibility with Catenaries (2D and 3D):} Computing the exact locus of \cLvisible{} points is a challengin geometrical problem.
 Solving this problem efficiently could enable a more precise discrimination of \noncLvisible{} take-off points compared to the PVA proposed in this work.
 An exact algorithm for this problem could reduce the execution time and improve the path lengths.
-Furthermore, computing the exact locus of \cLvisible{} points in the 3D space could potentially solve the open problem of finding the optimal solution for SMPP with an efficient and exact algorithm. \item {\it Sequential Targets:} In scenario S2, we observed the importance of planning sequential paths for multiple target points.
+Furthermore, computing the exact locus of \cLvisible{} points in the 3D space could potentially solve the problem of finding the optimal solution for SMPP with an efficient and exact algorithm. \item {\it Sequential Targets:} In scenario S2, we observed the importance of planning sequential paths for multiple target points.
 In this work, we addressed this problem by planning paths to one target at a time.
 An interesting extension would be to develop a method that simultaneously optimizes the path for the marsupial to visit all target points.

-\item {\it Simultaneous Planning:} Related to the previous point, another open problem is computing a feasible solution for both the UGV and the UAV considering their simultaneous movement.
+\item {\it Simultaneous Planning:} Related to the previous point, another open problem is to compute a feasible solution for both the UGV and the UAV considering their simultaneous movement.
 In this scenario, the UAV would need to visit a set of targets sequentially, while the UGV would have to follow the UAV, ensuring that the paths adhere to the maximum tether length constraint.
 This problem involves coordinating the movements of both vehicles to optimize the overall path while respecting the length limits of the tether.

 \item {\it Field Experimentation:} Finally, we plan to apply \approach{} to compute trajectories for a real marsupial robotics system prototype.
-To achieve this, we will integrate the planner with controllers for flight stabilization and trajectory tracking \cite{xu2023event}, ensuring the practical implementation of the proposed algorithm in real-world scenarios. \end{itemize}
+To achieve this, we will integrate the planner with controllers for flight stabilization and trajectory tracking \citep{xu2023event}, ensuring the practical implementation of the proposed algorithm in real-world scenarios. \end{itemize}